 The First Amendment of the U.S. Constitution protects the freedoms of speech and expression, and throughout our country’s history has paved the way for all people to express unpopular opinions.
 In 1932, for example, the U.S. Supreme Court upheld these rights for an African American labor organizer, Angelo Herndon, who had been arrested, charged with insurrection, and thrown in jail for peacefully organizing black and white industrial workers protests and leading rallies.
 Protecting his freedom of speech rights was a small step toward a much larger movement to seek civil rights and equality for all people in this country.

-As a university, we uphold the First Amendment, and we respect the limits it places on us when it comes to addressing or punishing speech.
+As a System, we uphold the First Amendment, and we respect the limits it places on us when it comes to addressing or punishing speech.
 We may not like everything we hear, but we recognize that most speech is protected and cannot be punished, just like the speech of Angelo Herndon.

 Poling, Jerry.
 Professor’s book traces history of African Americans and First Amendment rights.
 UW Stout News.
 Oct 31 2019.
 Professor’s book traces history of African Americans and First Amendment rights | University of Wisconsin - Stout (uwstout.edu)